kbokhonko/onliner/README.md

 this more easily customizable by users.

 I have also modified the code to work more easily with RedisToGo on Heroku.
+It now works with RedisToGo on Heroku, it needed the password to be parsed, now it is.

 ## Requirement